EDUMATH: Generating Standards-aligned Educational Math Word Problems

 \section{Methods}

 We define math word problems (MWPs) as natural language questions describing contextual math scenarios paired with solutions written in a natural language, chain-of-thought (CoT) \cite{wei_chain--thought_2023} format.
 We study generating MWPs with LLMs aligned with a math standard provided in the prompt, as shown in Figure \ref{fig:EDUMATH_figure1}.
 We evaluate generated MWPs based on the grade levels, standards, evaluation criteria, and automatic metrics defined below and conduct a multi-stage pipeline to generate training data and train models for the task of standards-aligned educational MWP generation (see Appendix \ref{model_pipeline} for a visual of this pipeline).

 \paragraph{Grade Levels and Standards Studied} We study generating MWPs for grades 3-5 in the US.
-We choose to study grades 3-5 for two main reasons: 1) choosing a narrow grade range allows us to fully assess models' abilities to generate MWPs for all relevant math standards in these grade levels, as each grade has many standards that can be assessed with MWPs, and 2) these are the grade levels for which MWPs are most used and, therefore, where a standards-aligned educational MWP generator would be most useful \cite{daroczy_word_2015, article, schwartz_why_2023, verschaffel_word_2020}.
+We choose to study grades 3-5 for two reasons: 1) choosing a narrow grade range allows us to fully assess models' abilities to generate MWPs for all relevant math standards in these grade levels, as each grade has many standards that can be assessed with MWPs, and 2) these are the grade levels for which MWPs are most used and, therefore, where a MWP generator would be most useful \cite{daroczy_word_2015, article, schwartz_why_2023, verschaffel_word_2020}.
 Expanding to other grade levels is a promising direction for future work but would dilute teacher annotation efforts given a fixed annotation budget.
 We use MWP math standards from the Virginia Standards of Learning (VA SOL) because they reference bounded difficulty levels and number ranges for all standards, while the Common Core standards, which are used in many US states, are not always as specific \cite{common_core_state_standards_initiative_common_nodate, vdoe_k-12_nodate}.
 For all grades, VA SOLs are hierarchical and build on one another such that standards encountered later rely on those learned previously \cite{vdoe_k-12_nodate}.
 We provide a mapping of VA SOLs to Common Core standards in this paper's repo, enabling future work to switch between these standard sets without needing to retrain our models.